Information about Maryland executive agencies and offices is available in the Maryland Manual.

 Advice Letters: The Attorney General's Office posts selected Advice Letters from 1997.
 Otherwise, call the Attorney General's Opinions office to get copies (410-576-6300 or 888-743-0023, toll-free in Maryland).

 Attorney General Opinions: Maryland Attorney General Opinions are published first in the Maryland Register and, much later, in Opinions of the Attorney General.
 Opinions back to 1993 are posted on the Attorney General's Web site (www.oag.state.md.us/Opinions/index.htm).
 Opinions are searchable on Lexis (MD;MDAG) and on Westlaw (MD-AG) back to 1997.
 You can pull Attorney general opinions on Lexis and Westlaw using the format xx Md.
 Op.
 Atty.
 Gen. xx.
+Older opinions are available on HeinOnline.If you have access, Opinions from 1916-1971 are available through the LLMC Digital Library.

 Note: Before 1993 some "unpublished" were only summarized in Opinions of the Attorney General.
 Contact the AG's Office for the full opinion.